doa379/AP_config/README.md

 I have successfully used this system on a LAN as a means to transfer large amounts of data within a cluster of systems.
 The performance and reliability of the system is excellent.

+The network interface file creates a network on 172.24.1.1.
+UFW should be instructed to allow to Anywhere from subnet 172.24.1.48/29.